Seminary Hill Farm

 Internship Details:

-Interns fully engage in stewardship tasks for seasonal vegetable production, delivery and farm-to-table processing for the Seminary Hill Farm kitchen.
-Prior farming and gardening experience is not required.
+Farm intern overview: Interns fully engage in stewardship tasks for seasonal vegetable production and delivery.
+Prior farming and gardening experience not required.
 Farm tasks include:

 Internships are conducted in a collaborative environment with opportunities for multi-dimensional exploration and growth, including:

-Directing, teaching, and learning from each other and visiting volunteers
+• Directing, teaching, and learning to and from each other and visiting volunteers

-Daily communal lunch featuring Seminary Hill Farm produce, an important part of the farm day, allowing additional interaction with our permanent farm team, our chef/farmers, and a range of guests.
+• Daily communal lunch featuring Seminary Hill Farm produce is an important part of the farm day, allowing additional interaction with our permanent farm team, our chef/farmers, and a range of guests

 Educational Opportunities: See stipend section.